indygreg/python-build-standalone/README.rst

    For CPython, this map is populated by parsing the ``config.c`` file used by the build.

-   The initialization function may be the JSON value ``null``, meaning there is no initialization function.
+   The string value may be ``NULL``, which may need to be handled specially by consumers.

 core
    A map describing the core Python distribution (essentially libpython).